computations/SunStar/doc/writeup.md

 ###Problem Description

 Phylogenetics is primarily concerned with the inference of species trees.
-Unfortunately, we cannot directly infer species trees.
+Unfortunately, we canot directly infer species trees (defined in
+\ref{notation}).
 Instead, phylogenetic methods are limited to traits we can observe.
 Historically, these traits were features like morphology of bones and limbs.
 With the advent of molecular sequencing, observation of traits using DNA sequences became common, and with hose observations came the early mathematical methods of phylogenetics.

 These methods were primarily using gene trees as proxies for species trees.
 Due to incomplete lineage sorting (ILS) [@pamilo88] this is not sufficient for